wombleton/gitlaw-nz/acts/N/National Parks Act 1980.md

     Compare: 1952 No 54 s 57; 1968 No 136 s 5(2)(e)

-    Section 69(1): amended, on 1 November 2006, by [section 35][197] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 69(1): amended, on 1 November 2006, by [section 35][200] of the Protected Objects Amendment Act 2006 (2006 No 37).

 ##### 70 Penalty for offences

-*   Every person who commits an offence against this Act for which no penalty is prescribed elsewhere in this Act is liable on summary conviction,---
+*   Every person who commits an offence against this Act for which no penalty is prescribed elsewhere in this Act is liable on conviction,---

     *   (a) where the offence was committed by an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $2,500, and where the offence is a continuing one, to a further fine not exceeding $250 for every day on which the offence has continued:

     *   (b) where the offence was committed by a corporation, to a fine not exceeding $25,000, and, where the offence is a continuing one to a further fine not exceeding $2,500 for every day on which the offence has continued.

     Compare: 1952 No 54 s 54(3); 1977 No 82 s 8(1)

+    Section 70: amended, on 1 July 2013, by [section 413][195] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 71 Removal and disposal of abandoned boats and vehicles, and vehicles parked in prohibited places